AUGUST 17, 2014 |

 “Africa doesn’t need strongmen.
 It needs strong institutions.”

-Africa’s leaders are much weaker today than ever before because they cannot secure their countries from outside forces.
+Africa’s leaders are much weaker today than ever because they cannot secure their countries from outside forces.
 They are under constant pressure from the West to comply, and if they fail, regime change policy is enforced by any means necessary.
 And if that fails, they hamper their ability to govern with sanctions and blockades.
 They force even the most well-intentioned leaders to bow to Western interests.
-The presence of China and others in the continent gives these leaders a fighting chance against the West
+The presence of China and others in the continent gives these leaders a fighting chance against the West.

 In addition, the US recognizes that the free reign it once had at the UN is effectively over.
-This realization prompted the Obama administration to address these leaders, the strong men of Africa, with a properly titled gathering called “US Africa Leaders Summit” and woo them away from China.
-In other words, Barack Obama is playing catch up.
+This realization prompted the Obama administration to address these leaders, the strong men of Africa, with an adequately titled gathering called “US Africa Leaders Summit” to woo them away from China.